AliakseiYafremau/mario_bros/docs/index.md

 ### PyxelApp

 `PyxelApp` wires the Pyxel event loop to the game simulation: it loads sprite resources, keeps a list of `PyxelElement` instances to draw, binds `Controller`s to keyboard buttons, and advances `Game` ticks according to configurable delays for package movement and creation.
 On every update it polls the buttons, extends the render list with freshly spawned packages, and calls `Game.move_packages()` / `Game.create_package()` when the elapsed time exceeds the configured cadence before redrawing the scene.

+## HUD helpers

+### PointsCounter
+`PointsCounter` tracks the thousands/hundreds/tens/ones digits shown on the scoreboard. `update_points()` validates that the score fits within four digits, splits the incoming integer into individual digits, and stores them for the renderer.

+### LivesCounter
+`LivesCounter` is an `Element` placeholder that marks where the lives indicator is drawn.
+All logic for adding or removing lives happens in `Game`, but the element lets Pyxel position the corresponding sprites.

+### DeliveriesCounter
+`DeliveriesCounter` mirrors `LivesCounter` for the delivered-package counter.
+It anchors the HUD location where the total deliveries (and thus bonus-life thresholds) are displayed.

+## Entry point

+### `main()`
+`main()` lives in `game/main.py` and acts as the CLI bridge into Pyxel.
+It parses up to five optional integers passed on the command line (window width/height, difficulty preset, carried-over points, seconds survived) and forwards them to `App`.
+When arguments are omitted they remain `None`, allowing the app to fall back to the defaults baked into the presentation layer.

 # Main Algorithms
 - `Game.move_packages()` is the heart of the loop.
 First, it inspects every `Conveyor` for a `falling_package`.
 If the target `finish_floor` hosts a `Player`, the player briefly picks that package, drops it toward the `next_conveyor`, and the controller inserts it onto the next belt; otherwise a dropped package decrements `live_amount`.
 After resolving transfers it calls `Conveyor.move_packages()` on each belt and increments the global `tick`.